Skip to content

 '62 Volkswagen Beetle

 Driving a vintage Beetle on such a long journey presented its challenges, considering the car’s speed and capabilities.
-With an average speed of 62 miles per hour, Rick and his trusty Beetle took on the highways and byways, navigating through various terrains and landscapes.
+With an average speed of 62 miles per hour, Rick and his trusty Beetle took on the highways and byways, navigating various terrains and landscapes.
 The experience must have been quite different from what most people would consider a typical vacation, as Rick and his Beetle faced the open road with determination and a sense of adventure.

 Rick and Marlene’s ownership of the restored Beetle not only allowed them to experience the joys of driving a classic car but also connected them with a rich history of Volkswagen owners and their remarkable tales.
 It’s these personal stories and shared experiences that truly make owning a vintage vehicle special and create lasting memories for the owners.